Chronic lymphoid leukemia

 For chronic leukemias like CLL, specific staging systems (e.g., Rai or Binet staging) categorize the disease based on the extent of lymph node enlargement, spleen/liver enlargement, anemia, and thrombocytopenia.

-Causes of Leukemia
+Symptoms of Lymphoid Leukemia

-Fatigue and Weakness
+Persistent Fatigue and Weakness

 1